SpecFlowOSS/SpecFlowWiki/Troubleshooting-Visual-Studio-Integration.md

+## Enable Extension

+If Visual Studio displays the error message `Cannot find custom tool 'SpecFlowSingleFileGenerator' on this system.` when right-clicking on a feature file and selecting `Run Custom Tool`, make sure the SpecFlow extension is enabled.

+To enable the extension in Visual Studio, select **Tools > Extensions and Updates...**, select the "SpecFlow for Visual Studio" extension, then select **Enable**.

 ## Enable Tracing

 You can enable traces for SpecFlow.
 Once the tracing is enabled, a new `SpecFlow` pane is added to the output window showing diagnostic messages.